Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 Go here to learn more about Juniors.

-The purpose of our ‘Premier Program’ is to provide an educational and competitive environment that consistently produces the most mentally, physically, technically and tactically accomplished players in the State, Region and will also compete Nationally with select teams.
+The purpose of our premier program is to provide an educational and competitive environment that consistently produces the most mentally, physically, technically and tactically accomplished players in the state and wider region, who may also compete Nationally.

 The program will be coached and managed by licensed professionals who will provide the elite soccer development experience for talented soccer players and athletes, consistent with age-appropriate expectations and commitment levels.
 Players will be developed to compete at the highest levels of play possible.